Bangladesh Rohingya relocation to isolated island criticized by rights groups | DW | 04.12.2020

-Bangladesh has transferred hundreds of Rohingya refugees to Bhasan Char, a low-lying island in the Bay of Bengal prone to cyclones and floods.
+Bangladesh has transferred hundreds of Rohingya refugees to Bhashan Char, a low-lying island in the Bay of Bengal prone to cyclones and floods.
 International aid groups complain they weren't involved in the move.

 On Thursday, hundreds of Rohingya refugees were seen boarding buses in front of refugee camps in Cox's Bazar, a coastal town near the Bangladesh-Myanmar border.